A Once-in-a-Lifetime Experience!

 Do I need a fishing license?

-No, your boat captain will secure a scalloping license for your whole boat.
+No need for a fishing license if you go scalloping with us.
+We will secure a scalloping license for your whole boat.

 Is scalloping hard?